Raymond Chrétien: Diplomatic career

 From 1988 to 1991, Chrétien was an associate in the office of the Secretary of State for External Affairs.
 In 1996, he was named Special Envoy to the U.N. for the Great Lakes and Central Africa.

-Post-Government Career
+Post-government career

 In 2004, he joined the law firm Fasken Martineau DuMoulin and in December 2005, joined the Pierre Elliott Trudeau Foundation.
 Since April 2004, he is Chairman of the board of the Centre for International Studies of the Université de Montréal (CÉRIUM).
-He was appointed an Officer of the Order of Canada in 2010.

 He is also a member of the Trilateral Commission.

 Personal life

 Chrétien is the nephew of former prime minister Jean Chrétien.
 He is married to Kay Rousseau; they have two children—Caroline Chrétien and Louis-François Chrétien.
 In addition to his native French, Chrétien is fluent in English and Spanish.